oishideb/machine-learning/README.md

 # machine-learning
-This folder contains the following python files for
+This folder contains the following files for
 1. Preprocessing data
 2. Calculating missing data

+Predicting categories using Clasification Algorithms Predicting values using Regression Algorithms